 - Traditional advertising

-We also use our Local Expert network to provide supplementary services that are often essential to the success of the market research study:
+Our Local Expert network also provide supplementary services that are often essential to the success of the study:

 - Moderators and Interviewers

 - Interviewing facilities

 Here is an example of the type of project where we are very successful.

 “Project Managers need to ensure the success of each project.
 It is exciting to think we have the power to do that from our seat in the office.
 At the beginning you might feel lost but there will be always somebody willing to help, and you will learn incredibly fast!”
 SONIA LOPEZ, PROJECT MANAGER

 FROM START UP TO SCALE UP